olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 - serial: Tx2,Rx2
 - out: Tx1
 - debug: Tx, and on-board USB plug
-- led green: SDA (solder a green LED with resistor > 300 Ohm to GND, you can use pad SCL as intermediate post)
-  - Note: The green LED is optional.
-It can be enabled with a custom firmware build by removing #define DEVICE_HAS_SINGLE_LED in the hal.
+- led green: none (see note below)
 - led red: on-board
 - bind button: BOOT button, hold for 4 seconds to initiate bind mode

 Example Wiring:

 <img src="images/E5_Mini_Rx_Wiring.png" width="800px">

+*The green LED and resistor is optional.
+It can be enabled with a custom firmware build by removing #define DEVICE_HAS_SINGLE_LED in the hal.

 ## SeeedStudio Grove Wio-E5 Board ##